szczyglis-dev/py-gpt/README.md

 Arguments for ElasticsearchStore(`**kwargs`):

-- index_name (default: index name, already set, not required)
+- index_name (default: current index ID, already set, not required)
 - all keyword arguments provided on list